 - Dedicate more time to self-care

-- Reflect more about your goals and priorities
+- Reflect on your goals and priorities

 - Pray and Spend More Time with God